ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Pray let me hear what you have to accuse him of," cried Colonel Fitzwilliam.
 "I should like to know how he behaves among strangers."

-"You shall hear then--but prepare yourself for something very dreadful.
+"You shall hear then -- but prepare yourself for something very dreadful.
-The first time of my ever seeing him in Hertfordshire, you must know, was at a ball--and at this ball, what do you think he did?
+The first time of my ever seeing him in Hertfordshire, you must know, was at a ball -- and at this ball, what do you think he did?
 He danced only four dances, though gentlemen were scarce; and, to my certain knowledge, more than one young lady was sitting down in want of a partner.
 Mr. Darcy, you cannot deny the fact."